Achilles Tendonitis – Non insertional (Classic Achilles Tendonitis)

 - Insertional Achilles tendonitis: In this type, the pathology is located at the insertion of the Achilles tendon to the heel bone.

 Achilles tendonitis is a chronic condition characterized by pain and often swelling in the Achilles tendon.
 Symptoms are occasionally due to swelling and inflammation of the tissue (paratenon) that surrounds the Achilles tendon – this is more accurately called tenosynovitis (Inflammation of the lining surrounding the Achilles tendon).
 Non-insertional tendinosis of the tendon often presents as an oblong lump in the tendon itself due to internal damage and microscopic tearing of the collagen fibers in the middle of the tendon.
-The location of the symptoms in non-insertional tendonitis is about 2-6 cm above the insertion of the Achilles tendon on to the heel bone (Figure 1).
+The location of the symptoms in non-insertional tendonitis is usually between 2-6 cm above the insertion of the Achilles tendon on to the heel bone (Figure 1).
 For Insertional Achilles Tendonitis, pain and swelling is located where the Achilles tendon inserts to the heel bone (Figure 1).

-Achilles tendonitis is often associated with an increase in activity level such as starting a new training regimen or attempting to resume a normal activity level after an injury to another part of the foot or ankle.
-The use of in shoes with negative heels as a way to “tone” the calf muscles has resulted in more Achilles tendonitis as these shoes tend to increase the load through the Achilles tendon.
+Achilles tendonitis is often associated with an increase in activity level such as starting a new training program or attempting to resume a normal activity level after an injury to another part of the foot or ankle.
+The use of shoes with “negative” heels as a way to “tone” the calf muscles has resulted in more Achilles tendonitis as these shoes tend to increase the load through the Achilles tendon.
 Irritation to the synovial sheath that encloses the Achilles tendon is thought to be caused either by direct pressure from shoe wear or from an irregularity in the Achilles tendon.
 The Achilles tendon is believed to suffer microtearing when it is overloaded, and the body’s healing response to this microtearing may also contribute to symptoms.
 Despite the pain originating from the Achilles tendon, the tendon itself is usually intact, and the presence of Achilles tendonitis is not believed to increase the risk of an Achilles Tendon rupture.

 Examination will usually reveal swelling and tenderness around the Achilles tendon (Figure 2).
 The physician may detect swollen, inflamed tissue lining the Achilles.
 If there has been any kind of an associated injury, it is important to ensure that the tendon is intact and that the problem is not, in fact, an Achilles tendon rupture.
 This is done by performing the “Thompson Test”, whereby the patient lies face down with their feet hanging off the end of the bed.
 The calf muscle is then squeezed and the foot should move if the Achilles is intact.